 Business-type activities consist only of food service operations.
-This program had revenues, including state and federal support, of \$3.80 million and expenses of \$2.87 million for the fiscal year.
+This program had revenues, including state and federal support, of \$3.60 million and expenses of \$3.10 million for the fiscal year.
 Meal prices were held constant with the previous year.
-Net position was \$2,188,972 as of June 30, 2022.
-The increase of net position can be attributed to the effects of the COVID-19 pandemic as the School District received increased federal subsidies while struggling to fully staff operations.
-The food service operation received minimal support from tax revenues in 2020-21.
-No transfer from the General Fund has been budgeted for the 2022-23 school year in an effort to promote self-sustainability in the food service operation although it is likely that a small transfer will be required to offset uncollectable student debts.
+Net position was \$2,741,591 as of June 30, 2023.
+The increase of net position can be attributed to the effects of the COVID-19 pandemic as the School District continued to receive increased federal subsidies (free breakfasts for all students) while struggling to fully staff operations.
+The food service operation received minimal support from tax revenues in 2022-23.
+No transfer from the General Fund has been budgeted for the 2023-24 school year in an effort to promote self-sustainability in the food service operation although it is likely that a small transfer will be required to offset uncollectable student debts.